 - Dr Dune

-Can you eat green-peas, or should you not?
-The answer is all in the glycemic response to legumes.
-This is especially important if your doctor has mentioned that you have become insulin resistant.
+Can you eat green peas; or should you be avoiding them?
+The answer is to be found in the glycemic response to legumes.
+This is especially important if your doctor has mentioned that you have become insulin-resistant.

 If you are unsure find out more from our page about legumes[4].

-"Instead we need to look at our meals as a whole and if we reduce the amount of one food, it is important to choose a nutritious and sensible replacement."
+"Instead we need to look at our meals as a whole; if we reduce the amount of one food, it is important to choose a nutritious and sensible replacement."

 - Cardiovascular Research, July, 2021.